ErasmusMC-Bioinformatics/galaxy-courses/Galaxy_RNA-Seq_DGE/RNA-Seq_DGE_manual.md

 - `GSE51403_design_matrix_subsampled.txt`

 The design matrix provides the mapping from the RNA-seq read counts per sample to the phenotype class each is associated with.
-Please take a look at file GSE51403_design_matrix_subsampled.txt
+Please take a look at file *GSE51403_design_matrix_subsampled.txt*.

 - **Question:** *Given that the first column lists the names of the samples and the second column the samples’ corresponding condition, how many conditions does the experiment have?*

 ##### Subsampled datasets: 5M, 7+7
-For our experiment we have a 2-classes setup: a class treated with estradiol is called *E2*, and the other is called *Control*.
+For our experiment we have a 2-class setup: a class treated with estradiol is called *E2*, and the other is called *Control*.
 Take one more look at the design matrix and see if you can find samples that belong to these classes.
 Go over the following steps to find the differentially expressed genes between *E2* and *Control* using 7 replicates per condition and 5 million reads per sample.

-*NOTE: although the design matrix contains a class description for all samples, also with 10M, 25M reads and class “Unknown”, while the expression matrix contains only those for 5M reads, the edgeR wrapper will link the samples based on their sample name and proceed with those.*
+*NOTE: although the design matrix contains a class description for all samples, also with 10M, 25M reads and class “Unknown”, the expression matrix contains only those for 5M reads.
+The edgeR Galaxy tool will link the samples based on their sample name and proceed with only those that can be linked.*
-

 - Load the tool `edgeR: Differential Gene(Expression) Analysis RNA-Seq gene expression analysis using edgeR (R package)`
 - Choose **Analysis type:** Multigroup test and/or complex designs with e.g. blocking
 - Choose **Expression (read count) matrix:** GSE51403_expression_matrix_5M_coverage.txt